InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 import pandas as pd
 ```

--**requests**: This library helps us fetch the HTML content of the web page.
+- **requests**: This library helps us fetch the HTML content of the web page.
--**BeautifulSoup**: Used for parsing and navigating through the HTML structure.
+- **BeautifulSoup**: Used for parsing and navigating through the HTML structure.
--**pandas**: A powerful data manipulation tool for creating and managing data in tabular form.
+- **pandas**: A powerful data manipulation tool for creating and managing data in tabular form.

 ### Conclusion
 In this blog post, I demonstrated how to use web scraping techniques to create a custom dataset on MLB players’ physical attributes and their relationship to home run performance.
 By gathering data on 200 players from Baseball-Reference.com, I explored how height and weight could provide insights into batting power.